 A detailed global density profile is unavailable.
 We calculate an approximate buoyancy frequency profile using the CSIRO MATLAB routines [Morgan and Pender, 2003] at every depth and location in the 1° World Ocean Atlas (WOA) [Conkright et al.].
 Noise in the WOA values of temperature and salinity made the calculated values of $N^2$ noisy and occasionally negative.
-To stabilize our estimate of N, we first removed negative values of $N^2$ and other obvious errors, and then followed St Laurent and St Garrett [2002] by fitting St to an exponential function of depth.
+To stabilize our estimate of N, we first removed negative values of $N^2$ and other obvious errors, and then followed St Laurent and Garrett [2002] by fitting N to an exponential function of depth.

-$$\ln(\mathsf{N}) = \mathsf{c}0 + \mathsf{c}1 \mathsf{z} \tag{3}$$ than extrapolate a fit to very noisy data.
+$$\ln(\mathsf{N}) = \mathsf{c}0 + \mathsf{c}1 \mathsf{z} \tag{3}$$

+For depths that exceed the maximum depth in the WOA, we simply assumed N changes only slightly at abyssal depths, and used the deepest WOA depth at that location rather than extrapolate a fit to very noisy data.
 The calculated critical slope has at least two significant sources of error.
 First, the value of N is based on the WOA and which is an empirical data set with the usual potential for random and systematic errors.
 Secondly, our N is an empirical fit to an exponential of depth [St Laurent and Garrett, 2002]; the truth is substantially more complex.
 As a result, our critical slope calculation is a semi-qualitative result.